Frankfort Business recovery resources

 ECONOMIC RECOVERY GRANTS FOR SMALL BUSINESSES

 Governor Beshear has made funds available to local governments for reimbursement of necessary expenses related to the COVID-19 pandemic.
 The City of Frankfort has determined that the continued operation of our small businesses is a necessary expense.
 Completed applications should be submitted to Rebecca Hall by mail, email, or drop off.
 Please return the completed application by close of business Friday, October 30, 2020.
 Hard copies of the grant documents, including the application, can be picked up at the Tourism Office (300 Saint Clair Street) or the Chamber of Commerce Office (229 West Main Street).
-To access a digital version of the application, please click here.
+To access a digital version of the ORIGINAL application, please click here.

 - Kcdc resources